-Glorious Galapagos
+A Galapagos Cruise: Discovering Wildlife

 The number of boats, their size, the volume of passengers and the frequency of their landings are all strictly controlled by the Ecuadorian government.
 Latest official figures list about 150,000 foreign visitors a year – a drop in the ocean of the world’s 22 million annual passengers.

 The restrictions will not allow for sudden growth, so demand – fuelled by a succession of inviting TV documentaries – exceeds supply.
 I travelled on board Santa Cruz II, recently acquired by Metropolitan Touring from Cruceros Australis, who built her for voyages around Cape Horn between Ushuaia and Punta Arenas.

+The restrictions will not allow for sudden growth, so demand – fuelled by a succession of inviting TV documentaries – exceeds supply.
+I travelled on board Santa Cruz II, recently acquired by Metropolitan Touring from Cruceros Australis, who built her for voyages around Cape Horn between Ushuaia and Punta Arenas.

-At 72 metres long she’s a 50-cabin, five-deck expedition vessel with a good choice of public spaces, chiefly the Beagle Restaurant, Panorama Bar, and the relaxing Discovery Lounge and Library.
+At 72m long she’s a 50-cabin and five-deck expedition vessel.
+Also boasting a choice of public spaces, chiefly the Beagle Restaurant, Panorama Bar, and the relaxing Discovery Lounge and Library.
 Cabins range from singles to triples, accommodating 90 passengers.
-They are simply furnished, with picture windows, and at the top of the range are the 30 sq m Darwin suites.
+They are simply furnished and picture windows.
+However, the top of the range are the 30sq m Darwin suites.

 There are two outdoor hot tubs, a small gym, kayaks and a glass-bottomed excursion boat.
-Children get their own activity and dining programme called Little Pirates, although there were no pint-sized swashbucklers on my sailing.
+Children have their own activity and dining programme called Little Pirates, although there were no pint-sized swashbucklers on my sailing.

-There are two crewmembers for each guest, and eight naturalist guides to provide expert briefings on what to expect, and to lead excursion groups ashore (limited to no more than 11 people on any one trip).
+There are two crew members for each guest, and eight naturalist guides to provide expert briefings on what to expect, and to lead excursion groups ashore.
+Santa Cruz II does not generally exceed 11 guests per guide.

-Having flown to the Ecuadorian capital of Quito, my first port of call was the 31-guestroom Casa Gangotena, Metropolitan Touring’s sumptuous renovation of a colonial building in the reinvigorated Old Town.
+Having flown to the Ecuadorian capital of Quito, my first port of call was the 31-guestroom, Casa Gangotena.
+This boutique hotel is Metropolitan Touring’s sumptuous renovation of a colonial building in the reinvigorated Old Town.

 After two nights’ acclimatising it was time to fly via Guayaquil to San Cristobal in the islands, and transfer to the ship.
 Then, after a quick briefing to assign cabins and excursion groups, I got my first taste of the joys ahead on an excursion to Punta Pitt.

-Santa Cruz Island brought souvenir shopping in Puerto Ayora town, while the giant tortoises at the refurbished Charles Darwin Research Station offered a foretaste of those I’d see roaming wild later that day, as I tried to follow suit (albeit on a gentle mountain- bike excursion, followed by some sea kayaking in Tortuga Bay).
+Santa Cruz Island brought souvenir shopping in Puerto Ayora town.
+Giant tortoises at the refurbished Charles Darwin Research Station offered a foretaste of those I’d see roaming wild later that day.
+I tried to follow suit, albeit on a gentle mountain- bike excursion, followed by some sea kayaking in Tortuga Bay.

 After four nights on the boat, a two-night extension at Metropolitan’s newly refurbished Finch Bay Galapagos Hotel, set in a secluded spot fronted by a private mangrove-fringed beach on Santa Cruz Island, offered the perfect opportunity to process what I’d seen.